 If you've read my blog for any length of time, you know I hate waste.
 Just as much as I hate giving away a cookbook.
 And there was a good reason I bought some of these cookbooks and kept them-- the great recipes they offered.
 So instead of just letting go of my modestly impressive collection I learned, over time, to put them to good use: by veganizing them.

 It didn't always work.
 When I tried making beignets from the Joy, the dough fell apart in the frying pan, the egg replacer I used just not strong enough to make up for the egg it replaced.
 Another time I naively (read stupidly) tried to substitute tofu in an angel food cake and ended up with a moist, dense, albeit delicious slab that didn't rise but one inch and didn't taste anything like an angel food cake.

 Lucky for me, there were more successes than failures.
-While baked goods can be the most challenging to adapt, I’ve been able to veganize a kitchenload of baked goodies — especially ones that I’ve adapted from Joy— that I’ve shared with you over the years on this blog, including my Whole-Wheat Challah Bread and my Scottish Shortbread.
+While baked goods can be the most challenging to adapt, I've been able to veganize a kitchenload of baked goodies -- especially ones that I've adapted from Joy-- that I've shared with you over the years on this blog, including my Vegan Whole Wheat Challah Breadand my Vegan Shortbread Cookies

 The recipe I have for you today is a version of a chicken-lentil stew with Indian spices that I adapted from a slim and tall cookbook called The Book of Curries and Indian Foods.

 I used to love this stew because not only is it delicious, but having grown up in a home where meat was never combined with lentils into a single dish, the whole concept of throwing these two protein powerhouses together seemed both enthralling and enticing.
 In fact, the only Indian dish I can think of even today, which combines meat and lentils, is the delicious Dhansaak-- a dish from the Parsi community.